INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. image:: _static/projects_amino_acid_alignments.png

 .. warning::

-   - Each amino acid alignment exclusively enrolls samples displaying 100% of that locus covered by ≥10-fold (color-coded as green in the coverage interactive report).
+  - Each locus-specific amino acid alignment exclusively enrolls samples color-coded as GREEN or YELLOW for the respective locus in the coverage interactive report (see meaning above).

 E. Explore the **Intra-host minor variants annotation (and uncovering of putative mixed infections)** panel ...........................................................................................................